ucr-serverless/mu-deployment/README.md

 1. If the system login name is different from the docker name then, run `export DOCKER_USER=<docker name>`
 2. On master node, run `./400-prerequisite.sh`
 3. On master node, run `sudo docker login` to login with your dockerhub account
+4. On master node, run `sudo docker pull shixiongqi/istioctl:latest`
+5. On master node, run `sudo docker create --name tmp_istioctl shixiongqi/istioctl:latest`
+6. On master node, run `sudo docker cp tmp_istioctl:/usr/local/bin/istioctl ./`, then run `sudo docker rm -f tmp_istioctl`
-4. On master node, run `${MYMOUNT}/istio/out/linux_amd64/istioctl manifest install -f istio-de.yaml` to setup custom istio **NOTE: we use the built-up image in shixiongqi's docker registery directly**
+7. On master node, run `./istioctl manifest install -f istio-de.yaml` to setup custom istio **NOTE: we use the built-up image in shixiongqi's docker registery directly**
-5. **Edit the resource usage of `istio-ingressgateway` deployment.
+8. **Edit the resource usage of `istio-ingressgateway` deployment.
 Set CPU as 16 and memory as 40Gi.**
+Note: We need to find a way to automate this step

 ## Deploy Istio (Build manually)
 1. If the system login name is different from the docker name then, run `export DOCKER_USER=<docker name>`